home

 NOTE: It is is possible to overload even the largest of launches or barges.
 Use your good judgement.
 Do not count on equipment, and always practice sound seamanship.
 The best tools can not be a substitute for experience or proper safety technique.

 All of our launches, barges, and kayaks are made to withstand the tests of time with proper use.
-However, your vessel is not designed to withstand abuses that are not associated with proper use, such as being docked without care or large, heavy objects being thrown at it.
-All of our hulls do have a little give as part of their construction, but please avoid banging them into rocks or other blunt objects during use (including other vehicles).
+Dock with care and avoid dropping heavy objects on the deck.
+Our hulls have some give as part of their construction, but avoid banging them into rocks or other blunt objects during use (including other vehicles).
 Our boats are built light, but with a nod to balancing lightness and toughness.
-You can expect them to last you along time as long you as treat them with care.
+You can expect them to last you a long time if you treat them with care.

 Always dock with care (using bumpers) and remove from the water gently and cautiously.

-• I plan to use my new vehicle in a way for which it was not designed; is that ok?
+17. I plan to use my new vehicle in a way for which it was not designed; is that okay?

 The most important thing is to always exercise good seamanship; it is the key to safety on the water.
 Call us if you are unsure.